jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Introduction
 ------------

-This article describes how namespaces and folders might be structured in this [software architecture](index.md).
+This article describes how namespaces and folders might be structured.

 Company Name / Root Namespace